MaxPhal/nnUNet4SoilXrayCT/README.md

 First download and install mamba/conda.
 We recommend the distribution [Miniforge](https://github.com/conda-forge/miniforge#miniforge3).
 For ease-of-use, it is recommended to install it for your use only and to add Conda to the PATH variable during installation.

 ## 1.2.
 Install devbio-napari
+napari is an n-dimensional image viewer in Python.
+It can view NumPy arrays as well as many others in the ecosystem, including Dask, Zarr, and Xarray.
 Then install devbio-napari, a distribution of [Napari](https://github.com/haesleinhuepf/devbio-napari) with a set of plugins for bioimage analysis.
 Please use the following command in your Miniforge terminal

 ````